 Instead, think of progress more in terms of a spiral of healing, where momentum is onward and upward.

 Notice how the spiral loops back on itself.
 These loops might be times when you revert back to unhealthy coping mechanisms or old ways of thinking or doing.
-Just notice these events, without self-criticism or judgement.
+Just notice these events, without self-criticism or judgment.

 The self-reflection exercise in the link below is designed to help you begin to cultivate self-compassion.